-The water sales to Msunduzi Municipality increased by 1% from 186 M&/day in the 2018/20209 financial year to 188 M&/day in 2019/2020 Projected demands for 2020/2021 were determined in consultation with the municipality and it was agreed that, since water restrictions had been lifted, the demand would increase to 212 M&/day.
+The water sales to Msunduzi Municipality increased by 2.8% from 212 M l /day in the 2019/2020 financial year to 218 M l /day in 2020/2021 Projected demands for 2020/2021 were determined in consultation with the municipality and it was agreed that, since water restrictions had been lifted, the demand projection of 5% increase would be accepted.

-Msunduzi Municipality's council have approved low cost to medium income housing development in the Shenstone/ Ambleton area over the next five years.
+Msunduzi Municipality's council have approved the low to medium income housing development in the Shenstone/ Ambleton area, which is planned over the next five years.
 The bulk of this new demand will be taken up during the next financial year.
 There has been a significant growth in demand in the northern areas due to consumer behaviour.
 Msunduzi envisage that a major part of the growth will be in this area.
-Also, the Pietermaritzburg tourism portfolio envisage a major drive to increase tourism in the Edendale area around the Henley Dam Hotel and this will increase demand in this area.
+The Pietermaritzburg tourism portfolio envisage a major drive to increase tourism in the Edendale area around the Henley Dam Hotel and this will increase the demand in this area.
+The Clarendon demands have increased significantly and this is currently being investigated.
+A Copesville and Murray Road new development has been identified and will increase the demand for this area.
+The Belfort Reservoir high increase in water demand is being investigated by the UW and Msunduzi team.

-Msunduzi Municipality has just completed a masterplan to realise a sustainable water supply to Ward 39 off Vulindlela Res 10 and they plan to implement the recommendations over the next
+Msunduzi Municipality have commenced with the implementation of the Vulindlela masterplan to realise a sustainable water supply to Ward 39 off Vulindlela Res 10 and plan to implement the recommendations over the next 4 years.
+Uncontrolled building regulations have also resulted in high growth in the Vulindlela area and a high increase in water demand is foreseen in this area over the next 5 years due to the inefficient use of water with an increase in demand of approximately 1.5 Me/day in the last financial year.

-4 years.
 The majority of the supply to the municipality will be from the Midmar WTP.
-The year-onyear growth, is estimated at 1.5%.

-The Msunduzi Municipality is implementing water demand management (WDM) initiatives within the Vulindlela area.
+The Msunduzi Municipality is implementing water demand management (WDM) initiatives within the supply area, including the Vulindlela rural area.
 It is estimated that savings from these initiatives will offset the growth in sales in the area in the short term.